 Addictions are a common issue we deal with here at Imagine Hope.
 We see everything ranging from alcohol, drugs, and sex, to work, facebook, and food.
 Society is getting deeper looks into addictions as well, through T.V. shows like "Hoarders" and "Intervention" becoming more popular.
 So what makes something an addiction?
 One definition states that an addiction is something which has a negative impact on your social functioning, relationship functioning, and/or career functioning as a result of your abuse of a substance or an activity.
 An addiction can be anything that a person invests their time, energy, and emotion into with the purpose of escaping pain and discomfort, coping in a dysfunctional way, and/ or to avoid feelings.
 Addictions come in many forms.
 Almost anything can become an addiction- even religion!
-Because this is such a significant issue, Imagine Hope will be dedicating 2 weeks of blog topics to addictions we commonly see in our practices.
-Stay tuned these next two weeks for information on addictions ranging from money, sex, drugs, tv, alcohol, and relationships!
-Food Addiction
+Because this is such a significant issue, Imagine Hope will be dedicating this week to blog topics of addictions we commonly see in our practices.
+Stay tuned for information on addictions ranging from sex, work, gambling, and relationships!

 Food addiction is a common issue these days.
 It is one of the most “acceptable” addictions in our society.
 The hardest part is that we have to eat food to live.
 Unlike an alcohol or drug addiction, food is a necessity in life, so you can't completely cut it out of your life.
 Therefore, the relapse rate is high.
 Here are a few characteristics that makes someone a food addict:

 You notice you are eating when you aren’t hungry